How To Look At A House

 Monday, November 22, 2021

-Galvanized steel was the most popular.
+Galvanized steel was coming into use.

 Lead was still used inside the home until the end of the 1920s, and for public water supply pipes.